 I studied abroad for one or more semesters, do I need to submit a transcript from that institution?

 Students who have completed a study abroad program during the course of their undergraduate and/or graduate studies are required to submit copies of their study abroad transcripts if the course names, grades and credits earned abroad are not already reflected on the home institution transcript(s).

-Under what circumstances do I need to take the TOEFL or the IELTS test?
+Under what circumstances do I need to take the TOEFL, the IELTS or the Pearson Test of English?

 What are the institution codes for the GRE and TOEFL?

-The institution codes are 5558 for the GRE and 8177 for the TOEFL.
+The institution code is 5007 for both the GRE and TOEFL.
 There is no department code or enter 0000.